Aids and modifications

 • the hearing service provider details, including SIRA provider number

-• full details of the costs of the hearing aids, including handling and fitting fee, in accordance with the relevant Fees Order.
+• full details of the costs of the hearing aids, including handling and fitting fee, in accordance with the relevant Fees and practice requirements.

-The insurer should determine liability for a hearing aid claim within 21 days.
+The insurer should determine liability for a hearing aid claim within 21 days of receipt of the claim.

-Information on eligibility to claim hearing aids and other compensation for hearing impairment can be found at 'Hearing impairment'.
+Information on eligibility to claim hearing aids and other compensation for hearing impairment can be found at 'Hearing impairment claims'.

 Replacement and repair